Ben-G/Talks/Safer_Swift_Values_AltConf_05_15/Slides/swiftvalues.md

 2. **Why** is this topic relevant now?
 3. **How:** A Practical Example of a "Value Oriented" Architecture

+^
+- 3 Main Parts
+- What: make sure we are on the same page
+- Why now?
+- How is the main point of the presentation!
+Listend great talk by Andy Matushak that inspired this talk
+- Ideas of Value Orientation appealed to me, wanted to find practical application for my iOS code

 ---

 #[fit] Values vs. References